kachayev/camille-sql/README.md

 ## Why?

-"Precision is the difference between a butcher and a surgeon" (tm)

 The project is mainly done out of pure curiosity:
 - figure out how does low-level PostgreSQL transport protocol (`pgwire`) look like
 - check on practice how simple or hard would it be to implement `pgwire` as a [Netty](https://netty.io/) codec